United States • UNESCO World Heritage Site

 South Rim Panoramic Viewpoints

 The South Rim delivers the most accessible Grand Canyon perspectives, with Mather Point serving as the iconic first encounter where the canyon's immense scale becomes immediately apparent.
-This viewpoint showcases classic vistas with Paleozoic rock formations creating distinct colour bands from cream Kaibab limestone through red Supai formations to dark Vishnu basement rocks.
-The accessible 13-kilometre Rim Trail connects multiple viewpoints including Yavapai Point with its geology museum, Hopi Point offering spectacular sunsets, and Hermits Rest at the western terminus.
-These perspectives demonstrate how the Colorado River carved through sedimentary layers whilst tributaries created complex temples, buttes, and amphitheatres defining this extraordinary sculptural landscape.
+This viewpoint showcases classic vistas with Paleozoic rock formations creating distinct color bands from cream Kaibab limestone through red Supai formations to dark Vishnu basement rocks.
+The accessible 13-kilometer Rim Trail connects multiple viewpoints including Yavapai Point with its geology museum, Hopi Point offering spectacular sunsets, and Hermits Rest at the western terminus.
+These perspectives demonstrate how the Colorado River carved through sedimentary layers while tributaries created complex temples, buttes, and amphitheaters defining this extraordinary sculptural landscape.

 Ancient Geological Rock Layers